-Blocks an Android devices from accessing corporate data when there are indications that the device is compromised.
+Blocks an Android or iOS device from accessing corporate data when there are indications that the device is compromised or jailbroken.

-Check the Block compromised Android devices box to block an Android device if there are indications that it might be compromised.
-Examples of a compromise include the presence of an unlocked boot loader, the use of custom read-only memory (ROM), the presence of a SU (Superuser) binary on the device, or an indication that the device is rooted—a process that removes restrictions on the device.
+- Check the Block compromised Android devices box to block an Android device if there are indications that it might be compromised.
+For example, a device is compromised if it's rooted—a process that removes restrictions on the device.